sailfishapps/landed/README.md

 Safety / Legal:

-We give no warranty of guarantee that this app will actually work.
+We give no warranty or guarantee that this app will actually work.
 If you are in a new location, please please test it with your recovery.
 Check that the coords transmitted make sense, and you and your recovery agree that you know where you are!
 I have not been able to test this app "all over the world", so I cannot totally eliminate the possibility that there maybe an error in the coordinates algorithm!

 For the app to work you will need both GPS reception, and Cell-phone signal